 DR. AYESHA KHANNA

-Ayesha is Founder of 21C Girls, co-organiser of Empower.
-21C Girls is a registered charity that delivers free coding and artificial intelligence classes to girls in Singapore.
-She is also Co-Founder and CEO of ADDO AI, an artificial intelligence (AI) advisory firm and incubator.
-In 2017, ADDO AI was featured in Forbes magazine as one of four leading artificial intelligence companies in Asia and Ayesha was named one of South East Asia's groundbreaking female entrepreneurs by Forbes magazine in 2018.
+Ayesha is the Founder of the Empower: AI for Singapore movement.
+She is Founder and Chairwoman of 21C Girls, a registered charity that delivers free coding and artificial intelligence classes to girls in Singapore.
+She is also Co-Founder and CEO of ADDO AI, an artificial intelligence (AI) solutions firm that was featured in Forbes magazine as one of four leading artificial intelligence companies in Asia in 2017 and Ayesha was named one of South East Asia's groundbreaking female entrepreneurs by Forbes magazine in 2018.
+Ayesha serves on the Board of Infocomm Media Development Authority (IMDA), the Singapore government's agency that develops its technology sector to drive the country's digital economy.
 Ayesha has a BA in Economics from Harvard University, an MS in Operations Research from Columbia University and a PhD in Information Systems and Innovation from the London School of Economics.

 21C GIRLS is a registered charity that delivers free coding classes to girls in Singapore.
 Over the last 4 years, 21C Girls has spearheaded programs that have taught over 2000 children coding, and is currently engaged on a 3-year program to teach 3000 children in Singapore in collaboration with Google.